 In addition to losing or gaining an entire chromosome, a chromosomal segment may duplicate or lose itself.
-Duplications and deletions often produce offspring that survive but exhibit physical and mental abnormalities.
+Duplications and deletions often produce offspring that survive but exhibit abnormalities.
 Duplicated chromosomal segments may fuse to existing chromosomes or may be free in the nucleus.
 Cri-du-chat (from the French for “cry of the cat”) is a syndrome that occurs with nervous system abnormalities and identifiable physical features that result from a deletion of most 5p (the small arm of chromosome 5) (Figure 13.10).
 Infants with this genotype emit a characteristic high-pitched cry on which the disorder’s name is based.

 Chromosomal Structural Rearrangements

 Cytologists have characterized numerous structural rearrangements in chromosomes, but chromosome inversions and translocations are the most common.
 We can identify both during meiosis by the adaptive pairing of rearranged chromosomes with their former homologs to maintain appropriate gene alignment.
 If the genes on two homologs are not oriented correctly, a recombination event could result in losing genes from one chromosome and gaining genes on the other.
 This would produce aneuploid gametes.